afonsorek/Vending-Machine/README.md

 # Vending-Machine
-Vending Machine built in Python
+Vending Machine built in Python for a college work, it makes good use of functions, matrix and arrays.